jGbeans30/jGbeans30/README.md

   </tr>
 </table>

         dni - proship/darkship, you make
               "touching" jokes (you can int, just
-                don't make them around me pls)
+              don't make them around me pls),
+              ur like 12 or something

         int - if you LOVE BIG BANG THEORY if you LOVE BIG BANG THEORY
               if you LOVE BIG BANG THEORY

 <table align="center">